johnnyy5929/apcsa-freedom-project/tool/learning-log.md

 ### 11/2/2025:
 So I just started learning about these tools, so at first I went on the website to look around and watched videos.
 Afterwards, I started playing around with the tool.
+I downloaded it to my computer and now:
 I made different shapes in both the 3D and 2D models.